 But I wouldn't be The Physio Detective if I didn't ask "why are your shoulders forward?".
 In fact, all good therapists worth their salt ask questions like "Why?" and "How?".

-You see, your shoulders sit on a rib cage and your rib cage is more like a cylinder than a rectangle – it has curved surfaces.
-On top of this cylinder sits your shoulder blades – and they only sit on their because muscles hold them in place – there is no “true” joint surface like some other joints have.
+You see, your shoulders sit on a rib cage and your rib cage is more like a cylinder than a rectangle - it has curved surfaces.
+On top of this cylinder sits your shoulder blades - and they only sit on there because muscles hold them in place - there is no "true" joint surface like some other joints have.
 Therefore, your shoulders sit where the sum of the forces of gravity, your soft tissues (muscles and ligaments) and your bones put them.

 An example of how this works is for you to hold a pen in between your fingers.
 Allow it to hang vertically.
 Now, you should be able to hold the pen still and move your hand and arm up and over the pen without it pointing away from the ground.
 You can only do this if you hold onto the pen with *just* the right amount of force.
 Too hard and your pen will tilt as you move your hand.
 Too soft and you will drop the pen.
 That is how posture and your shoulders are related!